msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 Q: All of my FAFT tests are failing.
 What should I do?

-- A1: Run `firmware_FAFTSetup` as a single test.
-Once it fails, check the log and determine which step failed and why.
-- A2: Check that the servo has all the wired connections and a USB drive with the valid OS plugged in.
-A missing USB drive is guaranteed to make `firmware_FAFTSetup` fail.
+- A1: Check that the servo has all the wired connections and a USB drive with the valid OS plugged in.
+A missing USB drive is guaranteed to make many tests fail.
-- A3: Make sure [CCD] is open.
-Locked CCD guarantees to make `firmware_FAFTSetup` fail.
+- A2: Make sure [CCD] is open.
+Locked CCD guarantees to make most every test fail.
-- A4: Make sure AP FW is dev-signed.
-MP-signed AP FW guarantees to make `firmware_FAFTSetup` fail with test-image USB.
+- A3: Make sure AP FW is dev-signed.
+MP-signed AP FW guarantees to make all normal mode and recovery mode tests fail with test-image USB.

 Q: A few of my FAFT tests failed, but most tests are passing.
 What should I do?